bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 ## Advice for plugin authors

 If you are publishing a plugin crate, here are some recommendations:
+  - Use the main branch in your repository for targeting the released version of Bevy
-  - Have a separate branch in your repository, to keep support for bevy main separate from your main version for the released version of bevy
+  - Have a separate branch in your repository, to keep support for bevy main separate from your version for the released version of bevy
   - Put information in your README to tell people how to find it
   - Set up CI to notify you if your plugin is broken by new changes in bevy